-The Squad doubled its ranks.
+The squad doubled its ranks.
 Now what?

 Bush didn’t aim her explanation at anyone in particular, but it eerily anticipated the criticism her soon-to-be colleague Rep. Abigail Spanberger lobbed on a call with her Democratic colleagues the following day.
 “If we don’t mean ‘defund the police,’ we shouldn’t say that,” the moderate first-term House Democrat, who nearly lost her race in central Virginia, seethed.
 She also said, “We need not ever use the word ‘socialist’ or ‘socialism’ ever again.”

 Bush’s tenure in the House begins just as Democrats’ intraparty warfare reaches a new crescendo.
 The brief armistice that pushed President-elect Joe Biden over the finish line ended once the down-ballot results revealed Republicans had taken back at least half a dozen House seats.
-Some, like Spanberger, laid the blame at the feet of “Squad” members like Reps.
+Some, like Spanberger, laid the blame at the feet of “squad” members like Reps.
 Alexandria Ocasio-Cortez (D-N.Y.) for tagging the whole party with their left-wing views.
-Rep. Hakeem Jeffries (D-N.Y.), a top contender to one day succeed Nancy Pelosi as House Speaker, asked his fellow Democrats on a conference call last week: “Do we want to win, do we want to govern, or do we want to be internet celebrities?”
+Rep. Hakeem Jeffries (D-N.Y.), a top contender to one day succeed Nancy Pelosi as House Speaker, asked his fellow Democrats on a separate call with House leadership last week: “Do we want to win, do we want to govern, or do we want to be internet celebrities?”

 But as this proxy war over the party’s future plays out in the House, the chamber’s progressives find themselves in a rare posture of strength.
 Justice Democrats, the left-wing group that backed Ocasio-Cortez in her 2018 primary victory, successfully unseated three moderate Democratic House members with progressive candidates.
 In open seats, a number of liberal candidates who supported Medicare for All and the Green New Deal replaced retiring lawmakers who did not.
 Joining Bush are a pair of New Yorkers, Jamaal Bowman, a former Bronx principal who unseated Rep. Eliot Engel, and Mondaire Jones, one of House’s first-ever openly gay Black members (who ran as a progressive but didn’t have Justice Democrats’ backing).
 A number of them, like Bush, owe their victories to the racial justice uprisings in the wake of George Floyd’s murder, for which ‘defund the police’ is a rallying cry.

-Ocasio-Cortez and her three fellow Squad members showed up with big ideas and soapboxes to match two years ago, but no power in an institution where strength is measured in numbers.
+Ocasio-Cortez and her three fellow squad members showed up with big ideas and soapboxes to match two years ago, but no power in an institution where strength is measured in numbers.
 “That’s like, five people,” House Speaker Nancy Pelosi (D-Calif.) sniped last summer in an interview with 60 minutes, a summation that was dismissive if not inaccurate.
 “And I said, all right, let’s go get more,” Ocasio-Cortez told The Daily Beast in July.”
 And so, we’re getting more votes, we’re getting more people.”

-Now, the Squad’s ranks will nearly double when the next Congress starts, and the loss of moderate Democrats in swing districts have given the left a larger—if still minority—share of the House Democratic membership than ever before.
+Now, the squad’s ranks will nearly double when the next Congress starts, and the loss of moderate Democrats in swing districts have given the left a larger—if still minority—share of the House Democratic membership than ever before.
 As the newest class of progressives enter the hornet’s nest, they’re grappling with how to best wield their positions and platforms.

 To Ocasio-Cortez and her leftist allies, the censure from moderates amounts to an effort to silence the progressive wing instead of grappling with the racial resentment that fueled GOP attacks in the first place.
 “That’s their argument with defunding police, right?”
 Ocasio-Cortez told the New York Times last week.
 “To not agitate racial resentment.
 I don’t think that is sustainable.”
 Rep. Rashida Tlaib (D-Mich.) questioned why unity always seems to come at the expense of the party’s left flank—especially when many of those leftist lawmakers represent marginalized populations.
 “If we truly want to unify our country, we have to really respect every single voice,” Tlaib said.
 “We say that so willingly when we talk about Trump supporters, but we don’t say that willingly for my Black and brown neighbors and from LGBTQ neighbors or marginalized people.”